Abhi21jeet/Full-Stack-JavaScript-Project-2/README.md

 ---

-## Time taken to finish this project⏲
+## Time taken to finish this project(including adding media queries)⏲

--   2hr to complete
+-   2.5hr to complete

 #### Screenshot